neatodev/BmLauncher/README.md

 Works with both the Steam and EGS Version!

-**This Application depends on .NET Framework 4.5**.
+**This Application depends on .NET Framework 4.8**.
 If you are using Windows 8 (or newer), you shouldn't have any issues executing it.
-Windows 7 SP1 (and older) might need to install [.NET Framework 4.5](https://download.microsoft.com/download/B/A/4/BA4A7E71-2906-4B2D-A0E1-80CF16844F5F/dotNetFx45_Full_setup.exe) manually. **Other Environments than Windows are not supported.**
+Windows 7 SP1 (and older) might need to install [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-offline-installer) manually. **Other Environments than Windows are not supported.**

 **This application has only been tested on Windows 7 SP1, Windows 8, Windows 8.1, Windows 10 and Wine.
-It supports the Steam and Epic Games Store version and nothing else.**
+It supports the Steam, GOG and Epic Games Store version and nothing else.**

 ## Preview